MicrosoftDocs/sql-docs/docs/t-sql/data-types/datetime2-transact-sql.md

 |Time zone offset aware and preservation|No|
 |Daylight saving aware|No|

-<sup>1</sup> The first byte of a **datetime2** value stores the precision of the value, which means the actual storage required for a **datetime2** value will be the storage size indicated in the table above plus 1 additional byte to store the precision.
-This makes the maximum size of a **datetime2** value 9 bytes – 1 byte to store precision + 8 bytes for data storage at maximum precision.
+<sup>1</sup> The first byte of a **datetime2** value stores the precision of the value, which means the actual storage required for a **datetime2** value is the storage size indicated in the table above plus 1 additional byte to store the precision.
+This makes the maximum size of a **datetime2** value 9 bytes - 1 byte stores precision plus 8 bytes for data storage at maximum precision.

 For data type metadata, see [sys.systypes &#40;Transact-SQL&#41;](../../relational-databases/system-compatibility-views/sys-systypes-transact-sql.md) or [TYPEPROPERTY &#40;Transact-SQL&#41;](../../t-sql/functions/typeproperty-transact-sql.md).
 Precision and scale are variable for some date and time data types.
 To obtain the precision and scale for a column, see [COLUMNPROPERTY &#40;Transact-SQL&#41;](../../t-sql/functions/columnproperty-transact-sql.md), [COL_LENGTH &#40;Transact-SQL&#41;](../../t-sql/functions/col-length-transact-sql.md), or [sys.columns &#40;Transact-SQL&#41;](../../relational-databases/system-catalog-views/sys-columns-transact-sql.md).